rydmike/flex_color_scheme/README.md

   @override
   Widget build(BuildContext context) {
-    // Define which predefined flex scheme to use.
+    // Define which predefined FlexScheme to use.
     // Go ahead and try some other ones too. const FlexScheme usedFlexScheme = FlexScheme.mandyRed;
     return MaterialApp(
       debugShowCheckedModeBanner: false,
       title: 'FlexColorScheme',

-      // A light scheme, passed to FlexColorScheme.light factory, then use the
+      // A light scheme, passed to FlexColorScheme.light factory, then use
-      // toTheme method to return the resulting theme to the MaterialApp theme.
+      // toTheme to return the resulting theme to the MaterialApp theme.
-      theme: FlexColorScheme.light(colors:
+      theme: FlexColorScheme.light(
-        FlexColor.schemes[usedFlexScheme].light).toTheme,
+        colors: FlexColor.schemes[usedFlexScheme].light,
+        // Use comfortable on desktops instead of compact, devices use default.
+        visualDensity: FlexColorScheme.comfortablePlatformDensity,
+      ).toTheme,
       // We do the same thing for the dark theme, but using FlexColorScheme.dark
       // factory and the dark FlexSchemeColor in FlexColor.schemes.
-      darkTheme: FlexColorScheme.dark(colors:
+      darkTheme: FlexColorScheme.dark(
-        FlexColor.schemes[usedFlexScheme].dark).toTheme,
+        colors: FlexColor.schemes[usedFlexScheme].dark,
+        visualDensity: FlexColorScheme.comfortablePlatformDensity,
+      ).toTheme,
       // Use the above dark or light theme, based on active themeMode
       // value light/dark/system.
       themeMode: themeMode,
+      // The HomePage, with its properties.
+In this example we pass the
+      // current themeMode, change it via its call-back.
+We also pass
+      // the currently used FlexSchemeData to the HomePage so we can use
+      // it to display some info about it.
       home: HomePage(
         themeMode: themeMode,
         onThemeModeChanged: (ThemeMode mode) {